 Add MySQL Instance: Allows you to add a MySQL instance for MySQL Enterprise Monitor to monitor.

 Add Bulk MySQL Instances: Allows you to add multiple MySQL instances for MySQL Enterprise Monitor to monitor, all of which use the same configuration details.

-when the Agent is installed with the Installer, or with the
+dashboard, when the Agent is installed with the Installer, or

 A MySQL instance will be seen as "unmonitored" if a local Agent discovers a MySQL instance that it is not monitoring.
 This MySQL instance could be seen as both monitored and unmonitored if a different Agent is monitoring it, or if it is being monitored remotely.